An Introduction to Crystal Red Shrimp

 Always try to recreate the conditions your aquatic pets would be used to in the wild while you’re trying to design a tank for an aquatic pet.
 It means that they’d want exact living conditions in captivity.

-But, the habitat of the Bee Shrimp can be taken as a model because they are closely related to each other.
+But the habitat of the Bee Shrimp can be taken as a model because they are closely related to each other.

-This would be Taiwan’s streams and freshwater rivers, which Bee Shrimp is native to.
+This would be Taiwan’s streams and freshwater rivers, which the Bee Shrimp is native to.
 As the conditions are perfect, so many shrimp farms have been set up along these rivers in Taiwan.

 The riverbed would be covered in debris and densely planted to act as a shelter as and when required.